open-telemetry/oteps/text/trace/0170-sampling-probability.md

 of the 6-bit that represent known p-values.
 The assignment of `p=64` simplifies the formulas below .

-By folowing these simple rules, any numher of consistent probability samplers and non-probability samplers can be combined.
+By following these simple rules, any numher of consistent probability samplers and non-probability samplers can be combined.
 Starting with `p=64` representing unknown and `sampled=false`, update the composite p-value to the minimum value of the prior composite p-value and the